Invasive zebra mussels in moss balls

 Overview

 Aquatic invasive species (AIS) are non-native organisms that have been brought from other places into Alberta’s water.
-These species cause, or have high potential to cause, harm to our environment, economy, and human health as they become established outside their natural range.
+These species cause, or have high potential to cause, harm to our environment, economy and human health as they become established outside their natural range.
 Many AIS are very difficult to eradicate once they are established, so prevention is essential.

 Below you can find the AIS pocket guide, which will help active stewards become more familiar with the 52 prohibited species as well as additional species and fish diseases of concern in Alberta.

-If you suspect any of these species, please report them promptly, either through the AIS hotline at 1-855-336-BOAT (2628) or on EDDMapS Alberta.
+If you suspect any of these species, report them promptly, either through the AIS hotline at 1-855-336-BOAT (2628) or on EDDMapS Alberta.

 Responses to AIS